-£16.6 million is included for town centre investment, including the remaining Future High Streets Fund schemes to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
-This is funded from a combination of £9 million government grant, with the balance from prudential borrowing.
-These budgets are subject to the outcome of project variation approvals from Full Council and the Department of Levelling Up, Housing and Communities.
+£14.5 million is included for town centre investment, including the adjusted Future High Streets Fund Market Hall and Queen Street improvement schemes as outlined in the 16 January 2024 Full Council report.
+These projects aim to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
+They are